Friday, October 24, 2025

 Enzie Pangilinan

-It's hard to believe that we've officially entered our final trimester and Spring Break is only a couple of weeks away!
+It's hard to believe that we've officially entered our final trimester and Spring Break is only a week away!
 Our students have had the opportunity to reflect upon their 5th grade year so far and are looking for finish our school year off strong!

 Read below to find out what we're learning in class!